seslav/methode-article-internal-components-mapper/README.markdown

 In case the required transformation is triggered to provide an article preview, you need to set a `preview` query parameter in the URL with `true` as value: e.g., http://localhost:11070/map?preview=true
 This `preview` setting will not trigger an exception in case of empty article body.

+For backwards compatibility reasons, there is also an alias for the above endpoint: `/content-transform/{id}`.

+### Internals

+For article validation the service leverages on methode article mapper's `/map` endpoint.

 ### Healthcheck